maxdoblas/QuickEd/README.md

 To install the QuickEd library on your machine.
 This will install the QuickEd library and header files in your system's default location.

-## Usage and examples
+## Usage

-The main function in QuickEd is `quicked_align.` Given two sequences (and their lengths), it will find the edit distance and alignment path.
+The main function of QuickEd is `quicked_align`.
+Given two DNA strings (and their lengths), it will find the edit distance and alignment path.

 ```c
 const char* pattern = "ACGT";                       // Pattern sequence